Introduction

 Compliance Arrangements

-Effective arrangements ensure an AFSL licensee consistently meets its obligations under the Australian financial services laws.
-As part of the licence application process, businesses must submit core proofs demonstrating:
+Effective arrangements ensure an AFSL licensee consistently meets its obligations under Australian financial services laws.
+As part of the online licence application, businesses must provide detailed information demonstrating:

 - How they plan to handle client money